 Miike tears through tonal shifts and genre motifs without either pausing for breath or losing his grip.
 It is obvious that Miike is a master of genre-mash-ups.
 Soon, he is cutting between a slightly obscene play for children and nasty gangland massacre.
 Our two hit-men are going to perform in the play with a theatre group (who have lost a couple of members in an auto-accident, a scene punctuated with cartoon crash sounds) but they have a shady reputation of misbehaving at plays when they were kids, so the theatre owner is panicking when the hall fills up, and then: “Oh, Hello Mr. Mayor!”
 It’s all very much provincial comedy.
 Meanwhile, gangsters are blasted whilst having sex during a gangland slaughter, etc. Further meanwhile: the school play about loneliness and advocating togetherness includes inappropriate penis gags.
 Miike alternates between farce and bloodshed, reinforcing the question of what lays between children and the killers they become.

 The film veers again: our hit-men, moved by their return to innocence or at least childishness and imagination, decide to use their skills as assassins to rid the world of bad guys and use the money to pay for vaccines for Third World Children: this is apparently what Shô has been doing all along and Rikki joins him happily.
 Our assassins kill for the starving even as they gorge themselves on noodles (food and bonding is a frequent motif).
 Miike has no qualms about utilising real footage of Third World children for his gangster fantasia: indeed, Miike can and will use anything, appropriate or not.
-The film’s harshest criticism of crime seemingly that it deprives needy children.
+The film’s harshest criticism of crime seemingly is that it deprives needy children.
 This leads the assassins to also become literal avenging angels when they sprout wings.

 But finally a lifestyle shall catch up, vengeance breeds vengeance and these assassin-heroes get shot down (and we see their murderers as the children they once were too), yet that is not the end, for there’s genre satire to be had.
-They drag themselves soaked in blood, for at least a day, back to the ferry and their childhood home – stopping to help tourists take photos - as if insisting that they reach the most sentimental ending they possibly can.
+They drag themselves soaked in blood, for at least a day, back to the ferry and their childhood home – stopping to help tourists take photos - as if insisting that they stumble relentlessly to the most sentimental ending they possibly can.
 This is surely just as unfeasible as the other ‘DOA’ endings with plausibility being determinedly elastic.
 But it seems more appropriate to see this not only as genre parody but also the last fantasy of dying hit-men – perhaps just like the finale of the film’s predecessor, it shouldn’t quite be trusted.

 In the end, Miike leaves us with one final vision, full of tenderness, anger and possibility: the tiny fists of babies.
 That this is a symbol of hope rather than mawkishness shows again that Miike’s anything-goes aesthetic has a sharp focus and that perhaps the biggest surprise for his audience is his capacity for humanity as well as shock and horror.